Ambisonics: Parametric decoders

 The idea behind parametric decoding is to treat the sound's direction of incidence as a parameter that can be estimated through time–frequency analysis.
 A large body of research into human spatial hearing suggests that our auditory cortex applies similar techniques in its auditory scene analysis, which explains why these methods work.

-The major benefits of parametric decoding is a greatly increased angular resolution and the separation of analysis and synthesis into separate processing steps.
+The major benefit of parametric decoding is a greatly increased angular resolution and the separation of analysis and synthesis into separate processing steps.
 This separation allows B-format recordings to be rendered using any panning technique, including delay panning, VBAP and HRTF-based synthesis.

 Parametric decoding was pioneered by Lake DSP in the late 1990s and independently suggested by Farina and Ugolotti in 1999.
 Later work in this domain includes the DirAC method and the Harpex method.

 Irregular layout decoders

 The Rapture3D decoder from Blue Ripple Sound supports this and is already used in a number of computer games using OpenAL.